Rushi992145/FarmWise/README.md

 ## 👥 Contributing

-We welcome contributions to FarmWise!
+We welcome contributions from developers, farmers, agricultural experts, and enthusiasts!
 Please follow these steps:

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)